karatelabs/karate/README.md

 into the Karate configuration ?

-It so happens that the [`karate`](#the-karate-object) object has a field called `properties` which can read a Java system-property by name like this: `properties['myName']`.
+It so happens that the [`karate`](#the-karate-object) object has a field called `properties` which can read a Java system-property by name like this: `karate.properties['myName']`.
 Since the `karate` object is injected within [`karate-config.js`](#configuration) on start-up, it is a simple and effective way for other processes within the same JVM to pass configuration values into Karate at run-time.